Boulder Flycasters | South Boulder Creek Improvement Initiatives

 Objective 3: Help implement and support monitoring along SBC to build a database of key water quality measures.
 This is the most important near-term objective to get into place.
 To our knowledge there is no current comprehensive database of SBC water quality measures.
 Getting this started as soon as possible will help to build a baseline for monitoring and measurement.
 This database can then be used to make adjustments to water quality processes, measuring flows, and defining improvement and mitigation requirements.

 Although still in the early stages of working through the issues and timelines to accomplish these goals, we are excited about the willingness of our working partners to achieve these ends.
-If you would like further information or to volunteer your help, please contact Rob or Stephen via email.
+If you would like further information or to volunteer your help, please contact Stephen or Brendan via email.